kushaniperera/Blog/pages/TAM.md

 - [[card]] The Technological Acceptance Model says that users are influenced by,
   1. perceived usefulness; i.e. the extent to which the new technology will improve their performance and,
-  2. perceived ease of use; i.e. how much effort using th
+  2. perceived ease of use; i.e. how much effort is required by this technology

+  There have been several